Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 Bibliographic data and full-text processing for search purposes

-Patent search capabilities provide text search of US Patents, JPO and EPO abstracts, Derwent’s World Patent Index Database and IBM’s Technical Disclosure Bulletins.
-As of March 15, 2001, the system also provides full-text search capability for the newly established 18-month publication of US Patent Applications (PGPub).
-Since October 2001, the system has provided access to the OCR text of US Patents issued between 1920 and 1971.
-All these documents have corresponding images available for review by examiners.
-Examiners relevant documents by text searching the “dirty” OCR file, but will use the document images to determine applicability to applications under review.
+Patent search capabilities provide text search of US Patent Applications (PGPub), US Patents, JPO and EPO abstracts, Derwent’s World Patent Index Database, IBM’s Technical Disclosure Bulletins, and OCR text of US Patents issued between 1920 and 1971.
+For the OCR file, examiners identify relevant documents by text searching the OCR file and use the document images to determine applicability to applications under review.

 IV.
 Search file establishment and upkeep

-USPTO examiners have desktop access to over 6,000 journals in electronic format as well as several thousand electronic books.
+USPTO examiners have desktop access to over 17,000 journals in electronic format as well as nearly 6,000 electronic books.
 Such Internet-based services as the IEEE/IEE Xplore, Proquest, ScienceDirect, and the ACM Digital Library are also widely used by examiners.

 The USPTO has undertaken a goal of providing real-time access to patent documents of international Intellectual Property Offices to the Examining Corps, Partnership Patent and Trademark Depository Libraries, and Public Search Room users.
 Because of the volume of global patent documents, priority has been given to providing access to PCT Minimum (PCT Article 34) patent documents first.